- What is the 10 year rule on long residence?

 The “very significant obstacles to integration” rule

-very significant obstacles to the applicant’s integration into the country to which he would have to go if required to leave the UK.
+very significant obstacles to the applicant’s integration into the country where they would have to live if required to leave the UK.

-There is guidance on what will constitute very significant obstacles in the Immigration Directorate Instructions.
-The extracts below illustrate how high the test is, at least as far as the Home Office is concerned, and how the Home Office is very rarely inclined to grant applications on this basis:
+There is guidance on what will constitute very significant obstacles in the guidance on Private life.
+The extracts below illustrate how strict the test is, at least as far as the Home Office is concerned, and how officials are very rarely inclined to grant applications on this basis, in particular for those who arrived in the UK as adults:

-When assessing whether there are “very significant obstacles to integration into the country to which they would have to go if required to leave the UK”, the starting point is to assume that the applicant will be able to integrate into their country of return, unless they can demonstrate why that is not the case.[…]
+When assessing whether there are “very significant obstacles to integration into the country to which they would have to go if required to leave the UK”, the starting point for someone who has lived outside the UK as an adult is to assume that the applicant will be able to integrate into their country of proposed return.
+In such a case the burden of proof is on the applicant to demonstrate that in his or her case there are now very significant obstacles to that integration.

-Where there is credible evidence that an applicant cannot speak any language which is spoken in the country of return, this will not in itself be a very significant obstacle to integration unless they can also show that they would be unable to learn a language of that country, for example because of a mental or physical disability.
+Where there is credible evidence that an applicant cannot speak any language which is spoken in the country of return, this will not in itself be a very significant obstacle to integration, especially if the applicant will be returning with or joining family members, unless they can also show that they would be unable to learn a language of that country, for example because of a mental or physical disability.

-Judges might potentially take a more reasonable view.
-In the case of Secretary of State for the Home Department v Kamara EWCA Civ 813 Sales LJ held:
+Judges might take a more reasonable view.
+In the case of Secretary of State for the Home Department v Kamara EWCA Civ 813, Lord Justice Sales held:

 In my view, the concept of a foreign criminal’s “integration” into the country to which it is proposed that he be deported, as set out in section 117C(4)(c) and paragraph 399A, is a broad one.
 It is not confined to the mere ability to find a job or to sustain life while living in the other country.
 It is not appropriate to treat the statutory language as subject to some gloss and it will usually be sufficient for a court or tribunal simply to direct itself in the terms that Parliament has chosen to use.
 The idea of “integration” calls for a broad evaluative judgment to be made as to whether the individual will be enough of an insider in terms of understanding how life in the society in that other country is carried on and a capacity to participate in it, so as to have a reasonable opportunity to be accepted there, to be able to operate on a day-to-day basis in that society and to build up within a reasonable time a variety of human relationships to give substance to the individual’s private or family life.

-So, the 10 and 20 year long residence rules will not be available to many people as they are quite limited in scope.
-Nevertheless, Stoly Jankovic would seem likely to be one of those people.
+The 10 and 20 year long residence rules do require applicants to meet a number of requirements and to be aware of the many rules and exceptions which might mean they are not eligible.
+That said, they are not impossible to meet and individuals will be successful if they meet the rules.
 The 7 and 10 year residence periods for children will be more widely available, but obviously only to children.